-In recognition of the contributions of correctional officers to our Nation, Congress, by Senate Joint Resolution, has designated the week of May 6-12, 2018, as National Correctional Officers Week.
-This week has been set aside to honor the many correctional officers as well as treatment and support staff with the ultimate task of protecting the public by separating offenders from the community and rehabilitating offenders before reintegration into the community.
+In recognition of the contributions of correctional officers to our Nation, Congress, by Senate Joint Resolution, has designated the week of May 5-11, 2019, as National Correctional Officers Week.
+This week has been set aside to honor the many correctional officers as well as treatment and support staff who are tasked with the ultimate responsibility of protecting the public by separating offenders from the community and rehabilitating offenders before reintegration into the community.
 The Sheriff's Office recognizes the need to raise public awareness about the services and functions of correctional officers and therefore wishes to participate in the upcoming National Correctional Officers Week.